she-dev/minimal-mistakes/_posts/2017-01-10-core-javascript-series.md

 ---
 title: Core JavaScript series
-excerpt: In this series of posts I'm going to share what I learned reviewing core JavaScript concepts and experimenting, mostly using the book JavaScript: The Good Parts.
+excerpt: In this series of posts I'm going to share what I learned reviewing core JavaScript concepts and experimenting, mostly using the book JavaScript - The Good Parts.
 modified:
 header:
 tags: javascript